-Skiing in Val d’Isere
+Val d’Isere Skiing

-Before tackling the slopes, we needed to get kitted out with skis and all the trimmings.
-We headed to Snowberry, one of the best Val d’Isere ski shops.
-They have brand new equipment and who fitted us out with skis as well as comfy boots – no mean feet as I seem to have sensitive calf muscles!
+They have brand new equipment and who fitted us out with skis as well as comfy boots – no mean feet as we have sensitive calf muscles!
 They advised us to take insurance for our skis or to keep them within our sights whenever we stopped for lunch.
-The new 10 person Solaise gondola has heated seats and free WiFi, reaching the top in 7 minutes.
-It’s opened up a whole new high-altitude area for beginners with 3 magic carpet lifts.
-I’ve been on a few of these “conveyor belt” type lifts in my time but never on a covered one before!

 We came across this superb crocodile sculpture created by Richard Orlinski at the top of the Solaise ski lift.
 Richard is the highest selling contemporary French artist and his works have been snapped up by Paul McCartney, Sharon Stone and Richard Branson.

-My favourite was this magnificent bear that we finally found at the Fornet glacier – doesn’t he look fierce!
+Our favorite was this magnificent bear that we finally found at the Fornet glacier – doesn’t he look fierce!

 The snow quality was excellent wherever we went.
 In fact it was so good that the International Ski Federation chose to reschedule the Beaver Creek World Cup ski races from Colorado where there was very little snow to Val d’Isere.

-Events in Val d’Isere
+Val d’Isere Events

 The Criterium de la Première Neige, or Men’s Downhill Slalom was taking place during our stay.
 It seemed that all the village had turned out to watch the contestants race down the slope at record speed.

-Val d’Isere
+Val d’Isere Restaurants

-For the best Val d’Isere dining on the slopes, head to Le Signal, which has won several awards for its gourmet cuisine.
-We admired another Richard Orlinski work, the red DJ Headphones, before tucking into a traditional pot au feu casserole.
+For the best Val d’Isere restaurants on the slopes, head to Le Signal, which has won several awards for its gourmet cuisine.
+Admire another Richard Orlinski work, the red DJ Headphones, before tucking into a traditional pot au feu casserole.

 Another good place for a relaxed lunch is Bar de l’Ouillette, with its beach area – yes really!
 OK so there’s no sand but there were some nifty sun umbrellas…

-Apres-ski in Val d’Isere
+Val d’Isere Apres-Ski

 If you’re seeking a change from skiing during the day, check out the Aquasports Centre.
 Located in the heart of Val d’Isere, it houses a pool, hammam, gym, climbing wall, driving and golf simulators.

-Getting to Val d’Isere
+How to Get to Val d’Isere

 Chambery is the closest international airport, with Geneva also being convenient.
 From Chambery it was a scenic 3 hour drive to Val d’Isere with SnowDrone, a luxury transfer service with complimentary WiFi.

 There’s a plunge pool, steam room, large garage and kit room as well as a chauffeur to collect your ski kit.
 The food here is truly high end, with a different chef cooking each evening and afternoon tea being available every day.

-Best Val d’Isere Highlights
+Val d’Isere Highlights